 Apache Tomcat server uses the SSL key and certificate stored in the keystore for SSL communication.
 Apache Tomcat uses server.xml file available in <Tomcat_installation_directory>/conf to define connector setting for SSL.
-To configure SSL for Apache Tomcat
+To configure SSL for Apache Tomcat:

-- 1. Stop the server, if running.
-Run the shutdown.bat or shutdown.sh script provided under bin folder of <Tomcat_installation_directory>. - 2.
-Edit the server.xml file of Tomcat server.
-You can uncomment the existing Connector and update it as explained below, or you can add the below snippet in entirety without uncommenting the existing one.
+1. Stop the Tomcat server if it is running.
+Execute the shutdown.bat (for Windows) or shutdown.sh (for Unix) script found in the bin folder of your Tomcat installation directory.

+Modify the server.xml file of the Tomcat server.
+You can uncomment and update the existing connector configuration, or you can add the following snippet as a new connector configuration without modifying the existing one.